spencer411/2021_Bioinformatics_Fellowship/README.md

 **CheckM:** CheckM can be used to determine the completeness and level of contaimtination in each of your genomes and allows for a taxon specific workflow.
 More information about checkM can be found [here](https://github.com/Ecogenomics/CheckM/wiki/Introduction#about).

-To install checkm using conda, copy and paste the code below after setting up and activating a CheckM environment:
+To install CheckM using conda, copy and paste the code below after setting up and activating a CheckM environment:

 ```
 conda install -c bioconda checkm-genome
 ```

-Once the conda environment is activated, an example of how checkm might be executed can be found below:
+Once the conda environment is activated, an example of how CheckM might be executed can be found below:

 ```
 checkm taxon_set genus "Salmonella" sal.ms